john-harrold/ruminate/README.md

 The goal of `{ruminate}` is to facilitate exploration of pharmacometrics data.
-This is done by creating a Shiny interface to different tools for data transformation (`{dplyr}` and `{tidyr}`), plotting (`{ggplot2}`), and noncompartmental analysis (`{PKNCA}`).
+This is done by creating a Shiny interface to different tools for data transformation (`{dplyr}` and `{tidyr}`), plotting (`{ggplot2}`), noncompartmental analysis (`{PKNCA}`), and ODE-based adaptive trial simulations (`{rxode2}`).
 These results can be reported in Excel, Word or PowerPoint.
 The state of the app can be saved and loaded at a later date.
 When saved, a script is generated to reproduce the different actions in the Shiny interface.

 # Deployed example in the cloud